Skip to content

 The practical principles of deliberation:

-XIV.3 · Civic Self-Defense in the Algorithmic Age
+XIII.3 · Civic Self-Defense in the Algorithmic Age

 Personal self-defense:

 Emotional metacognition.
 When you feel political anger, fear, or exhilaration, ask yourself: is this affect spontaneous, or has it been triggered?
 You need not answer the question.
 Posing it is already a lucid practice.
 AP2 tells us that affects cannot be “eliminated” by intellect; but they can be noticed.
 Noticing “I am being manipulated” does not immediately dispel the manipulated affect, but it creates a distance between you and that affect, and in that distance, you can choose whether to follow.
-This is precisely the remedy for the obscured form of PA1 (political indignation) analyzed in Chapter §XI: indignation that degenerates into blind rage when left unexamined.
+This is precisely the remedy for the obscured form of PA1 (political indignation) analyzed in Chapter §XII: indignation that degenerates into blind rage when left unexamined.

 Collective self-defense:

-XIV.4 · Institutional Lucidity
+XIII.4 · Institutional Lucidity

 Institutions are not merely collections of rules.
 They are habituated patterns of collective behavior.
 This section explores how institutions can embody and practice political lucidity.

-XIV.5 · Political Courage and Political Humility
+XIII.5 · Political Courage and Political Humility

 Political humility is the capacity to acknowledge the limits of one’s own political judgment.
 It is the direct application of T1 (no finite being attains complete lucidity) to the domain of political judgment.
 Your understanding of justice may be wrong.
 The policy you support may produce consequences you did not foresee.
 The person you oppose may see something you do not.